Brazilian Regulations – Changes to Temperature and Humidity Requirements

 Preparation for new stringent requirements

 Most pharmaceutical companies that have ever shipped and/or distributed products within Brazil know that the Brazilian Good Distribution Practices and Import regulations from ANVISA, the Brazilian Health Authority, are among the strictest in the world.
-Two recent regulations (RDC 304 & 360) are adding new and even more stringent requirements.
-Temperature and humidity monitoring will become mandatory on March 17, 2021, making it necessary to start preparing now.
+As of March 16, 2021, the rules established by RDC 430/2020, published by ANVISA, the Brazilian Health Authority, in October 2020, came into force.
+The Resolution provides for Good Practices for the Distribution, Storage and Transport of Medicines, revoking RDC 304/2019 and RDC 360/2020 and restoring Ordinance No. 802/1998 and RDC No. 320/2002.
+In practice, the technical aspects of RDC 304 and RDC 360 have not been modified or canceled, but unified by the new standard.
+Temperature and humidity monitoring will become mandatory on March 17, 2022, making it necessary to start preparing now.

-RDC 304 was published on September 17, 2019, with the aim to create greater controls in the drug manufacturing process.
+RDC 430 was published with the aim to create greater controls in the drug manufacturing process.
 This in turn would ensure improved drug quality during the stages of distribution, storage, handling and transportation.
 The main changes proposed by ANVISA, include requirements for:

 - Implementation of a Quality Management System